History of American football: Pioneer period (1869–1875)

-On November 6, 1869, Rutgers University faced Princeton University (then known as the College of New Jersey) in a game that was played with a round ball and used a set of rules suggested by Rutgers captain William J. Leggett and accepted by Princeton captain, William Stryker Gummere, based on the Football Association's first set of rules, which were an early attempt by the former pupils of England's public schools to unify the rules of their public schools games and create a universal and standardized set of rules for the game of football and bore little resemblance to the American game which would be developed in the following decades.
-It is still usually regarded as the first game of intercollegiate American football.
+On November 6, 1869, Rutgers University faced Princeton University (then known as the College of New Jersey) in a game that was played with a round ball and used a set of rules suggested by Rutgers captain William J. Leggett and accepted by Princeton captain, William Stryker Gummere, based on the Football Association's first set of rules, which were an early attempt by the former pupils of England's public schools to unify the rules of their public schools games and create a universal and standardized set of rules for the game of football.
+These games (and rules) bore little resemblance to the American game which would be developed in the following decades.
+The Rutgers/Princeton game is still usually regarded as the first game of intercollegiate American football.
 The game was played at a Rutgers field.
 Two teams of 25 players attempted to score by kicking the ball into the opposing team's goal.
 Throwing or carrying the ball was not allowed, but there was plenty of physical contact between players.
 The first team to reach six goals was declared the winner.
 Rutgers won by a score of six to four.
 A rematch was played at Princeton a week later under Princeton's own set of rules (one notable difference was the awarding of a "free kick" to any player that caught the ball on the fly, which was a feature adopted from the Football Association's rules; the fair catch kick rule has survived through to modern American game).
 Princeton won that game by a score of 8–0.
 Columbia joined the series in 1870, and by 1872 several schools were fielding intercollegiate teams, including Yale and Stevens Institute of Technology.